Fully-Dynamic All-Pairs Shortest Paths: Likely Optimal Worst-Case Update Time: The Basic Algorithm

 Recall that on layer $i$, we need to compute paths passing through a set of centers $C_i$ subject to batch deletion of up to $2 ^ i$ vertices.
-To do this, we pre-compute some shortest paths through $C_i$ in the rebuild procedure so that to deal with batch deletions, we can recover affected paths by concatenating only a small amount of surviving paths.
-To achieve this, Gutenberg and Wilff-Nilsen designed a new way to use congestion.
+To do this, we pre-compute some shortest paths through $C_i$ in the preprocessing procedure so that to deal with batch deletions, we can efficiently recover affected paths by concatenating some surviving paths.
+To achieve this, Gutenberg and Wulff-Nilsen designed a new way to use congestion.
 The congestion incurred by a path on a vertex is proportional to the running time cost we later pay when this path needs to be recovered.
 Hence the total congestion on a vertex is the running time cost that we will pay if this vertex is deleted.
-We define parameters $h_j = (3 / 2) ^ j$ for $j \in [0, i_h]$, where $i_h = \ceil{\log_{3 / 2}{n ^ {0.5}}}$.
-We let $H = h_{i_h} = \Theta(n ^ {0.5})$.
+We define parameters $h_j := (3 / 2) ^ j$ for $j \in [0, i_h]$, where $i_h := \ceil{\log_{3 / 2}{n ^ {0.5}}}$.
+We let $H := h_{i_h} = \Theta(n ^ {0.5})$.
 For each $j \in [0, i_h]$, we compute the $h_j$-hop shortest paths through $C_i$ and add up the congestion contributions.
-The core idea in the rebuild procedure is that if a vertex is too congested, we delegate the computation of paths passing through it to the next layer by adding it to $C_{i - 1}$.
-To achieve this, any vertex with congestion more than a threshold is labeled congested and removed from the graph, but we do not replace the already computed paths that contain this vertex.
-We introduce this procedure in Algorithm \ref{alg:basicrebuild} with a much slower implementation than the one introduced in their original paper for later convenience.
-For the bottom-most layer $0$, there is no rebuild step, and batch deletion step can be done by a simple recomputation in $\tilde O(n ^ 2C_0)$ time\footnote{Here since we assume the edge weights are non-negative, we can simply compute the shortest paths from and to each center by running Dijkstra's algorithm in $G$ and $\overleftarrow{G}$ reversed and combine the answers.}.
+The idea is that if a vertex is too congested, we delegate the computation of paths passing through it to the layer below by adding it to $C_{i - 1}$.
+To achieve this, any vertex with congestion more than a threshold is labeled congested and removed from the graph from future path computations, but we do not replace the already computed paths that may contain this vertex.
+We introduce this procedure in \cref{alg:basicpreprocessing} with a much slower implementation than the one introduced in their original paper for later convenience.
+For the bottom-most layer $0$ that maintains paths through $C_0$, there is no preprocessing step, and batch deletion step can be done by a simple recomputation in $\tilde O(n ^ 2C_0)$ time: since we assume the edge weights are non-negative, we can simply compute the shortest paths from and to each center by running Dijkstra's algorithm in $G$ and $\overleftarrow{G}$ and combine the answers.